 Eventually, his Uncle Irving was able to obtain visas to bring Murray, his father and stepmother to the United States.
 Murray lived with his uncle in New York, working for CBS Columbia during the day and studying physics and business administration at night.
 His uncle gave him sound advice that he has followed throughout his life – “Invest in real estate – it makes money while you sleep”.

 Relocating to the Bay Area, Murray met his wife Janet at a family dinner party and they were married in 1951.
 Following his uncle’s advice, Murray became a successful real estate developer in the East Bay, developing approximately 400 residential housing units.
 He also became President of C Markus Hardware, the largest hardware store in Oakland, California, which had been founded by his father in law.

 Married for 66 years, Janet and Murray raised three daughters and today they find joy in their six grandchildren and eight great-grandchildren.
 Upon becoming a grandfather, Murray realized how important it was to share his experiences during the Holocaust, and his story of survival with others.
 Today, Murray continues to advocate for Holocaust remembrance and against discrimination in all its forms.
-He speaks to school children and community groups throughout the Bay Area – making certain that the world never forgets.
+For ma many years Murray spoke to school children and community groups throughout the Bay Area – making certain that the world never forgets.
 Murray passed away on July 6, 2020, surrounded by his entire family.